AntonSkrub/GoGit-Integration/docs/developer-documentation.md

 | gitapi | Used to get a list of repository names to clone |
 | gogit  | Used to created and update the local copies of the repositories |

-#### **main()** function
+#### ***main()*** function

 First the function declares some flags, which can be passed to the program in the command-line.
 If one of these flags is detected, the application will perform certain actions, such as outputting a help text and exit afterwards.
 Otherwise the application will continue with the default behavior.
 It loads the configuration file and initializes the logger.
-After that the names of the repositories to clone are requested from the GitHub API and will attempt to clone or update the local copies of the repositories.
-After the initial run, the application starts a cron-job to keep the local copies up to date with the remote repositories.
+After that the application requests the list of repositories from the GitHub API and attempts to create or update the local copies of the repositories.
+When the initial run is finished, the application starts a cron-job to keep the local copies up to date with the remote repositories.

 *Input values:*